Money For The Rest of Us

 David Stein

-David Stein is the founder of Money For the Rest of Us.
-Since 2014, he has produced and hosted the Money For the Rest of Us investing podcast.
-The podcast reaches tens of thousands of listeners per episode and has been nominated for six Plutus Awards.
-David also leads Money for the Rest of Us Plus, a premium investment education platform that provides professional-grade portfolio tools and training to help individual investors manage their own investment portfolios.
+David Stein is the founder of Money for the Rest of Us.
+Since 2014, he has produced and hosted the Money for the Rest of Us investing podcast.
+The podcast reaches tens of thousands of listeners per episode and has been nominated for ten Plutus Awards and won one.
+David also leads Money for the Rest of Us Plus, a premium investment education platform that provides professional-grade portfolio tools and training to over 1,000 individual investors.
 He is the author of Money for the Rest of Us: 10 Questions to Master Successful Investing, which was published by McGraw-Hill.
 Previously, David spent over a decade as an institutional investment advisor and portfolio manager.
 He was a managing partner at FEG Investment Advisors, a $15 billion investment advisory firm.
 At FEG, David served as Chief Investment Strategist and Chief Portfolio Strategist.

 Ready to get serious about your investing?